jsoref/cacti/README.md

 It is not out of the ordinary to have to restart MySQL/MariaDB during the upgrade to tune these settings.
 Please make special note of this before you begin your upgrade.

 Before you upgrade, you should make these required changes, then restart MySQL/MariaDB.
-After that, you can save yourself some time and poential errors by running the following scripts (assuming you are using bash):
+After that, you can save yourself some time and potential errors by running the following scripts (assuming you are using bash):

 ```
 for table in `mysql -e "SELECT TABLE_NAME FROM information_schema.TABLES WHERE table_schema='cacti' AND engine!='MEMORY'" cacti | grep -v TABLE_NAME`;